gombru/gombru.github.io/publications.md

 Dena Bazazian, **Raul Gomez**, Anguelos Nicolaou, Lluis Gomez, Dimosthenis Karatzas and Andrew Bagdanov.
 ICPR workshop (DLPR), 2016. [[PDF](https://arxiv.org/abs/1702.05089)]

 This came out from my MS's thesis.
 It's about how to use a text detection FCN to improve the text proposals algorithm (developed by [Lluis Gomez i Bigorda](http://lluisgomez.github.io/), one of my advisors).
-The code for the FCN model and training is [here](https://github.com/gombru/TextFCN) and the code for the text proposals pipeline is [here](https://github.com/gombru/TextProposalsInitialSuppression).
+The code for the FCN model training is [here](https://github.com/gombru/TextFCN) and the code for the text proposals pipeline is [here](https://github.com/gombru/TextProposalsInitialSuppression).
 Watching the FCN detect text in real time is pretty cool.
 <div class="imgcap">
 <img src="/assets/publications/fcn.gif" height="300">
 </div>